 Attend one of our Sunday morning worship services at 8:45 or 10:10am or view one the live streams of our worship services on our Facebook page.
 You can find directions to our church on this page.
 When you visit, we encourage you to fill out a Connection Card so we can get to know you a little better and can respond to your needs.
 From your first visit to your choice to become a member, we are here to support you and answer any questions.
-Please feel free to contact our office or contact Mary Williams, our Minister of Community Formation at 224-655-7211.
+Please feel free to Church Office or contact Mary Williams, our Minister of Community Formation at 224-655-7211.

 How do I find out what’s happening?